 Only that’s not what I found.

 As part three, I added the supplement to the diet.
 Here’s what I found.
 If the horse’s diet supplied enough of a nutrient, adding the supplement added more.
-But if your horse’s diet were missing something, the thing is, in general, the supplements I studied wouldn’t add enough to make up the difference.
+But if your horse’s diet were missing something, the thing is, in general, the supplements I studied wouldn’t have added enough to make up the difference.

 There was a really great article in the Wall Street Journal on October 26, 2011, entitled “The Case for Dietary Supplements is Collapsing.”
 It noted a couple of recent studies in human medicine where people actually did worse when they took supplements (Vitamin E for men with prostate cancer; multi-vitamins in aged women).
 And they had a great quote from a professor of nutrition at New York University, who said: